-1. To set up an inventory feed from your supplier you can begin by clicking either the “Add/Edit Inventory Feeds” or by clicking Settings > Inventory Settings > Import Format.
+1. To set up an inventory feed, begin by clicking either the “Add/Edit Inventory Feeds” or by clicking Settings > Inventory Settings > Import Format.

 2. Click Add New to create a new import format.
 You will be prompted to enter a name for the format.
 Once the name is entered click the Add New button to the right of the name field.